ch1ndra/rdJPEG/README.md

 * Requires GCC (and the accompanying toolchain)
 * Requires GNU make

-# To compile/build the jpeg library, run
+# Instructions
-make jpglib
+* To compile/build the jpeg library, run: make jpglib

-# To also compile/build the utility program (jpg2bmp) run
+* To also compile/build the utility program (jpg2bmp), run:
 make all

 # That's all folks.